nus-cs2113-AY2122S1/ip/docs/README.md

 ## Quick Start
 1. Ensure that you have java 11 installed in your computer.
-2. Download duke.jar from A-Release tag
+2. Download duke.jar from A-Release tag and store it into a folder.
 3. Store duke.jar file to the file that you would want to store
-4. -- something else --
+4. Open command prompt(for windows) or terminal(for mac and linux) and change directory to the file
-5. All time input &lt;time> will require YYYY-MM-DD or YYYY-MM-DD HHMM as input.
+5. Run command ```java -jar duke.jar```
 6. Upon start, if you manage to see the message below in your console, you have successfully installed and run duke.jar
 ```text
 Hello from